datapartnership/datapartnership.github.io/content/updates/potential-of-digital-movement-data-for-natural-hazards-management.md

 ]
 +++

-Taking the 2017 earthquake as a case study, recent work by our team at the [Global Facility for Disaster Reduction and Recovery (GFDRR)](https://www.gfdrr.org/) is uncovering valuable applications for this digital movement data and building open-source tools to bring these methods into the mainstream of disaster risk management.

-## Challenge

 Every September 19th since the great earthquake of 1985, Mexico City conducts a major drill: people filing out of buildings in an orderly fashion.
 But just 90 minutes after the drill finished in 2017, a new magnitude 7.1 earthquake struck causing buildings to collapse and displacing hundreds of families.

 Disasters like earthquakes can strike at a moment's notice, but gathering information about how they affected communities can take weeks ─ leaving humanitarian response and reconstruction financing to take place in an information vacuum.

 However, the lack of information on basic facts such as post-disaster displacement may be changing thanks to new technologies.
 Indeed, the now-ubiquitous "location services" that allows Android or iPhone users to receive targeted weather forecasts or traffic alerts already record valuable data about movement patterns.

-## Solution

 ### Mobility data: a generational shift